MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-fillcontainspoint(d2d1_point_2f,const d2d1_matrix_3x2_f &,bool).md

 ## -description

-Indicates whether the area filled by the geometry would contain the specified point given the specified flattening tolerance.
+Indicates whether the area filled by the geometry would contain the specified point.

 ## -parameters